Devadarshini27/Simple-Portfolio-Website/README.md

 **Features**
-Home Page: A brief introduction to who I am and what I do, along with highlights of my key projects and skills.
+-**Home Page**: A brief introduction to who I am and what I do, along with highlights of my key projects and skills.
-Contact Page: A straightforward way to get in touch with me through a contact form.
+-**Contact Page**: A straightforward way to get in touch with me through a contact form.

 **Technologies Used**
-HTML: For structuring the content of the website.
+-**HTML**: For structuring the content of the website.
-CSS: For styling and layout to create a visually appealing design.
+-**CSS**: For styling and layout to create a visually appealing design.

 **Usage**